DROP: Dimensionality Reduction Optimization for Time Series: Experimental Evaluation

+We perform an ablation study of the runtime contributions of each of DROP's components compared to baseline SVD methods.
+We only display the results of k-NN with cover trees; the results hold for the other indexes.
+We use a 1:1 index-query ratio with data inflated by 5$\times$ to better highlight the effects of each contribution to the DR routine.

-In this section, we perform a factor analysis of the incremental runtime and dimensionality contributions of sampling, cost based optimization, and work reuse using k-NN as our end-to-end task.
-We display average results over the UCR datasets in Figure~\ref{fig:lesion}, excluding Phoneme, which we detail individually.
-Figure~\ref{fig:lesion} first demonstrates the boost from using SVD-Halko over a na\"ive implementation of PCA via SVD.
-It then shows the runtime boost obtained from running on samples, where DROP continuously draws samples, and terminates after the returned lower dimension from each iteration plateaus.
-We finally introduce cost based optimization, followed by work reuse.
-By spending less time in DR in exchange for a higher dimensional returned transformation (hence, greater downstream runtime), DROP is able to decrease baseline end-to-end runtime.
+Figure~\ref{fig:lesion} first demonstrates the boost from using SVD-Halko over a na\"ive implementation of PCA via SVD, which comes from not computing the full transformation a priori, incrementally binary searching as needed.
+It then shows the runtime boost obtained from running on samples until convergence, where DROP samples and terminates after the returned lower dimension from each iteration plateaus.
+This represents the na\"ive sampling-until-convergence approach that DROP defaults to sans user-specified cost model.
+We finally introduce cost based optimization and work reuse.
 Each of these optimizations improves runtime, with the exception of work reuse, which has a negligible impact on average but disproportionately impacts certain datasets.

-When used with cost based optimization, work reuse typically only slightly affects end-to-end runtime as it is useful primarily when a large number of DROP iterations are required (i.e., when dataset spectrum is not well-behaved).
-However, we observe this behavior on certain small datasets with moderate intrinsic dimensionality, such as the wafer dataset in Figure~\ref{fig:wafer-lesion}.
-Work reuse provides a $25\%$ improvement in addition to cost based optimization.
+Work reuse here typically slightly affects end-to-end runtime as it is useful primarily when a large number of DROP iterations are required.
+We also observe this behavior on certain small datasets with moderate intrinsic dimensionality, such as the yoga dataset in Figure~\ref{fig:lesion}b.
+Work reuse provides a $15\%$ improvement over cost based optimization.

-As noted throughout this work, DROP's sampling operates on the premise that the dataset has row, or data-point-level repetition.
-However, datasets that do not possess this type of structure are more difficult to reduce the dimensionality over.
-Phoneme is an example of one such dataset (Figure~\ref{fig:phoneme_lesion}).
-In this setting, DROP must examine a large proportion of datapoints, resulting in a performance penalty.
-We discuss potential extensions to DROP to more intelligently mitigate this problem in Section~\ref{subsec:disc}.
+DROP's sampling operates on the premise that the dataset has data-point-level redundancy.
+However, datasets without this structure are more difficult to reduce the dimensionality of.
+Phoneme is an example of one such dataset (Figure~\ref{fig:lesion}c).
+In this setting, DROP incrementally examines a large proportion of data before enabling cost-based optimization, resulting in a performance penalty.